Best Forex Broker 2017

 Trading Platform & Software

-As the trading platform is your gateway to the forex market, you want to ensure that the trading platform that you are using can be relied upon.
+As the trading platform is your gateway to the market, you want to ensure that the trading platform that you are using can be relied upon.
 Most brokers will offer traders a selection of trading platforms to choose from.
-Most of the time, the trading platforms are provided by third party trading solutions providers such as MetaQuotes Software or Panda Trading System.
+Most of the time, the trading platforms are provided by third party trading solutions providers such as MetaQuotes Software.
 There are also some brokers who have taken to developing their own proprietary trading platforms in an attempt to differentiate themselves from other brokers in the industry.
 Often times, these proprietary platforms are the best platforms to trade with as they are specifically designed by the broker’s client base.

 Nevertheless a good broker should be able to provide a good selection of platforms.
 This is because some traders prefer to trade from the desktop computer and some traders prefer to trade from their smartphones.
 It should be noted that the most common trading platform that you will find among the different brokers in the industry is the MetaTrader 4 platform.
 It is estimated that at least 85% of brokers in the industry uses the MetaTrader 4 platform.
 So this means there is a very strong possibility that this is one of the platforms that you will be using.